top of page

 A Place to Shine

-Cygnets Pre school is a warm caring setting which always puts the children and parents/carers best interests first.
-We are managed by a voluntary committee where all profits are reinvested into the setting to benefit the children as we are a non- profit organisation.
+Cygnets Preschool is a warm caring setting which always puts the children and parents/carers best interests first.
+We are managed by an experienced passionate voluntary committee who strive to make the preschool the best it can be.
+All profits are reinvested into the setting to benefit the children due to being a registered charity, therefore a not for profit organisation.
 Due to being a not for profit organisation we keep our fees low so we can be affordable to all families.
 The staff are made up of a highly experienced and motivated skilled team who strive to make the environment a rich, stimulating and exciting place for all children to be.
-All staff hold early years qualifications at level 3, the Manager and Deputy Manager holds a Degree in Childhood Studies and staff regularly attend training in line with government’s requirements to enhance their knowledge.
-We are committed to retaining a homely caring setting where children can develop, make friends and most of all have fun.
+All staff hold early years qualifications at level 3/4 and the Manager and Deputy Manager holds a Degree in Childhood Studies.
+Staff regularly attend training in line with government’s requirements to enhance their knowledge and as part of their continuous professional development.
+We are committed to retaining a homely caring setting where children can develop, make friends and most of all have fun whilst becoming ready for their next step along their journey.

 All children are given a keyperson who will work in partnership with you to support their development and who will be responsible for planning stimulating activities that are fun and of interest to your child to help them succeed.